 Each object in the field of view will present a spectrum.
 If there are tens of thousands of objects, then PARISS will acquire tens of thousands of spectra many of which are common.
 The challenge associated with handling thousands of unique and often common spectra is handled with custom software that sorts and classifies all spectra in the FOV.

-All or some classes of spectra can then be entered into a reference spectral library.
+All or some classes of spectra can then be entered into an RSL.
 Each library spectrum can be pseudo-colored and linked to a unique target “spectral object”.
 The presence of one or more pseudo-colors then confirms the location and presence of a target object.

 Future samples can then be scanned, and the spectra presented by all objects in the FOV will be correlated with those in the library.
 Those that meet a minimum correlation coefficient will then be “painted” onto a gray scale image.
 Various data processing options including counting correlated objects and various mathematical functions.